Soundproofing a Room Cost

 If you're interested in what's involved in a typical wall soundproofing project, there are several phases to go through.

-In this example, we'll walkthrough what's involved in the installation of soundproof foam on an internal wall.
+In this example, we'll walkthrough what's involved in the installation of acoustic foam on an internal wall.

-- Step 1 — Begin by measuring the area you wish to soundproof and decide on the results you want to achieve.
-Whether this is to minimise noise from external sources such as neighbours or road traffic, or perhaps you want to confine the sound to one space for a music room or home theatre.
+• Step 1 — Begin by measuring the area you wish to soundproof and decide on the results you want to achieve.
+Whether this is to reduce echo and soften noise in the room, or perhaps you want to improve the acoustics for a music room or home theatre.

-- Step 2 — When using soundproofing foam panels, you will need to fix each section to your walls using special adhesive.
+• Step 2 — When using acoustic foam panels, you will need to fix each section to your walls using special adhesive.
 Always refer to the manufacturer's guidelines to ensure you are using the correct adhesive for your panels.

-- Step 3 — Clean the surface of your walls with rubbing alcohol or a specialist cleaning solution to ensure the space is free of grease or dirt.
-This could interfere with the installation process, resulting in your soundproofing panels potentially falling off the wall.
+• Step 3 — Clean the surface of your walls with rubbing alcohol or a specialist cleaning solution to ensure the space is free of grease or dirt.
+This could interfere with the installation process, resulting in your foam panels potentially falling off the wall.

-- Step 6 — Stick the foam panel boards to the surface of your internal walls, holding for a few moments until the adhesive has become tacky.
-Wait at least 24 hours before attempting to touch the boards, to ensure that the glue has fully set and the pannels are successfully installed.
+• Step 6 — Stick the foam panel boards to the surface of your internal walls, holding for a few moments until the adhesive has become tacky.
+Wait at least 24 hours before attempting to touch the boards, to ensure that the glue has fully set and the panels are successfully installed.

 Checklist: Having a Room Soundproofed

-- Understand the materials.
-Learn the different types of sound deadening materials including accoustic plasterboard, foams, mineral wool and underlays so you can have an informed discussion with your chosen tradesperson.
+• Understand the materials.
+Learn the different types of sound deadening materials including acoustic plasterboard, foams, mineral wool and underlays so you can have an informed discussion with your chosen tradesperson.

-- Balance budget vs performance.
-When considering professional soundproofing installations, think about the different sytems you can have such as decoupled walls, floating floors and accoustic ceilings.
+• Balance budget vs performance.
+When considering professional soundproofing installations, think about the different sytems you can have such as decoupled walls, floating floors and acoustic ceilings.
 A professional can explain which mix best suits your home.